Southwest Airlines Flight 1455: Aircraft and crew

 The captain was 52-year-old Howard Peterson, who had been with Southwest Airlines since 1988 and had logged 11,000 flight hours, including 9,870 hours on the Boeing 737.
 The first officer was 43-year-old Jeffrey D. Erwin, who had been with Southwest Airlines since 1995 and had 5,032 flight hours, with 2,522 of them on the Boeing 737.

-Peterson served as a pilot in the U.S. Air Force from 1970 to 1975, then flew for United Airlines from 1975 to 1977, and then flew for Wien Air Alaska from 1977 to 1979, and also flew for Coleman Air Transport from 1979 to 1980, before flying for EG&G from 1980 to 1988.
-Erwin also served as a pilot in the U.S. Air Force from 1983 to 1995.

 Accident

-Flight 1455 departed McCarran International Airport (LAS), Las Vegas, Nevada, at 1650, more than 2 hours behind schedule due to inclement weather in the area.
+Flight 1455 departed McCarran International Airport (LAS), Las Vegas, Nevada, at 16:50, more than 2 hours behind schedule due to inclement weather in the area.
 At 18:04:02, when the aircraft was 19 nmi north of the BUR outer marker, the SoCal approach controller instructed the aircraft to maintain 230 kn or greater until further notice.
 The controller later informed the captain to place the aircraft into the approach pattern between two other flights.
 The captain acknowledged the instructions.

 At 18:04:42 the first officer informed the captain that the target airspeed for landing would be 138 kn.
 This value was based on standard procedures in the Southwest Airlines Flight Operations Manual (FOM).
 At 18:05:13 the captain told the first officer that the air traffic controller had instructed them to remain at 230 kn or greater "for a while."

-At 18:05:54 the controller cleared Flight 1455 to descend to 5000 ft, and at 1807 cleared the flight to descend to 3000 ft.
-At 1808 the controller cleared flight 1455 for a visual approach to runway 8 with a restriction to remain at or above 3,000 feet (above mean sea level) until passing the Van Nuys VOR beacon.
+At 18:05:54 the controller cleared Flight 1455 to descend to 5000 ft, and at 18:07 cleared the flight to descend to 3000 ft.
+At 18:08 the controller cleared flight 1455 for a visual approach to runway 8 with a restriction to remain at or above 3,000 feet (above mean sea level) until passing the Van Nuys VOR beacon.
 This navigational aid is approximately 6 mi from the runway.
 Radar data suggest that the flight began its descent from 3000 ft about 4 mi from the runway.

 According to the Aeronautical Information Manual Section 4-4-12f, this approach clearance automatically canceled any previous speed assignments.
 According to the final accident report, traffic conditions no longer warranted the speed assignment after the controller cleared the flight to descend to 3000 ft, but the controller did not verbally cancel the speed assignment.

 Southwest Airlines procedures then in place had the non-flying pilot (pilot monitoring) make altitude call-outs at 1000, 500, 400, 300, 200, 100, 50, 30, and 10 ft.
 Additionally, call-outs are required if certain parameters are not met, in this case flight speed and sink rate.
-At 1809:32, one minute and thirteen seconds after approach clearance was given, and at 3000 ft of altitude, the captain began to slow the aircraft by deploying the flaps.
+At 18:09:32, one minute and thirteen seconds after approach clearance was given, and at 3000 ft of altitude, the captain began to slow the aircraft by deploying the flaps.